Delaware is home to an amazing variety of butterflies, and if you’re a fan of these beautiful insects, then this is the perfect place for you.

 The Little Wood Satyr butterfly, also known as the Common Wood Satyr, is one of the butterflies in Delaware.

-And the best part, they can be found in Delaware’s wooded areas during the summer months.
+The best part is that they can be found in Delaware’s wooded areas during the summer months.

-These small brown butterflies have two distinctive eye-like spots on their wings, which are believed to deter predators.
+These small brown butterflies have two distinctive eye-like spots on their wings, believed to deter predators.

 The Little Wood Satyr feeds on the nectar of flowers and lays its eggs on the leaves of grasses and sedges.